Hilton Coliseum: Basketball

-James H. Hilton Coliseum is recognized as one of the finest facilities for collegiate basketball in the nation.
+Iowa State Cyclones

 CBS SportsLine.com’s Dan Wetzel rated Hilton No. 10 on his list of the nation’s top college basketball arenas.
 Until the completion of the Sukup Practice Facility in the fall of 2009, both Cyclone squads held practices and games in the 14,384-seat arena.
 Both women's and men's teams continue to play home games at Hilton.

-Hilton offers newly refurbished dressing rooms for both the ISU women's and men's teams, and additional rooms for visiting teams and officials.
-Hilton also houses a weight room, training room, media room, and the newly refurbished offices of the women's volleyball team.
+Hilton's facilities include dressing rooms for both the ISU women's and men's teams, additional rooms for visiting teams and officials, a weight room, training room, media room, and offices of the women's volleyball team.
 Men and women's basketball offices were relocated to the Sukup Practice Facility on its completion.

-The men’s team has compiled a 112–24 (.824 winning percentage) home record during the last eight years.
-Iowa State has posted 10 or more home victories in the last 14 seasons.

-Hilton Magic has been ever-present recently, helping the Cyclones tally a school-record 39 consecutive wins in the facility.
-The Cyclones went undefeated at home during the 1999-2000 and 2000-01 seasons and increased their winning streak to 30 games at the beginning of the 2001-02 campaign.

-Iowa State and Hilton broke NIT attendance marks in 2004.
-The Cyclones drew 12,196 and 14,020 fans in their two NIT games they hosted, averaging 13,144 fans per contest.
-The Cyclones were 30th nationally in attendance in 2005 and were 26th in 2006.